-- Where more than one point of delivery is necessary because of voltage regulation, (1.)governmental requirements or regulatory orders. - (2.)In a large installation (large power only) where, in the opinion of the utility, more than one service drop or lateral is necessary to meet the load requirements. - (3.)In row houses and other multiple occupancy buildings having areas separated by firewalls in compliance with the Wisconsin State Electrical Code.
+- (1.)Where more than one point of delivery is necessary because of voltage regulation, governmental requirements or regulatory orders. - (2.)In a large installation (large power only) where, in the opinion of the utility, more than one service drop or lateral is necessary to meet the load requirements.